Laser-induced topological phases in monolayer amorphous carbon

-Combining the precise control of topology offered by a laser drive with the enhanced freedom in atomic structures allowed by amorphous materials would open the way to an abundance of material platforms hosting controllable topologically protected modes.
-In this work, we demonstrate that a circularly polarized laser induces topological phases in monolayer amorphous carbon~\cite{TohNature2020}, an amorphous version of graphene.
+Being able to combine the precise control of topology offered by a laser drive with the enhanced freedom of atomic structures in amorphous materials would open the way to an abundance of material platforms hosting controllable topologically protected modes not restricted by crystallinity.
+In this work, we demonstrate that a circularly polarized laser induces topological phases in monolayer amorphous carbon, an amorphous version of graphene~\cite{TohNature2020}.
 We find both regular and anomalous edge modes at quasienergies 0 and $\pm \pi$, respectively.
 To overcome the broken translation invariance and the periodicity of the energy spectrum, we characterize its topology based on the spectral localizer~\cite{GhoshSL2024}.
-We also establish the importance of the local atomic environment by studying substitutional defects~\cite{KrasheninnikovPRL2009,ZhouPRL2012,WangNL2012, RamasseNL2013,YanCSR2018}, which introduce fourfold-coordinated sites in otherwise threefold-coordinated monolayer amorphous carbon.
-Topology is robust to a moderate amount of such defects, but is destroyed by a global change of the local atomic structure.
-Our results demonstrate that monolayer amorphous carbon easily becomes topological, despite lacking both the long-range order and bipartiteness of graphene, and highlight amorphous materials as versatile playgrounds for topological phases.
+We also study substitutional defects~\cite{KrasheninnikovPRL2009,ZhouPRL2012,WangNL2012, RamasseNL2013,YanCSR2018} introducing fourfold-coordinated sites in otherwise threefold-coordinated monolayer amorphous carbon.
+We find topology to be robust to a moderate amount of such defects, but destroyed by a global change of the local atomic structure.
+This establishes local coordination as a key tool for topology in amorphous materials.
+Our results demonstrate that monolayer amorphous carbon becomes topological, despite lacking both the long-range order and bipartiteness of graphene, and highlight amorphous materials as versatile playgrounds for topological phases.

 \textit{Material.---} We consider monolayer amorphous carbon~\cite{TohNature2020}, which can be experimentally obtained by electron beam irradiation of graphene~\cite{KotakoskiPRL2011}.
 This locally disorders the polygons formed by the carbon atoms, see lattice in Fig.~\ref{Fig:Schematics}, while crystalline graphene consists of only hexagons.
 Chemical vapor deposition at high temperatures has also been employed to create different polygons in otherwise monolayer graphene~\cite{HuangNP2011,KwanpyoACSNano2011,YazyevNN2014,TohNature2020}.
 Due to the $sp^2$-hybridization of the carbon atoms, monolayer amorphous carbon remains exactly threefold-coordinated~\cite{TohNature2020} and, despite fluctuations resulting from geometric constraints, the average length $d_0$ of nearest-neighbor bonds is also similar to graphene.
 Such well-defined local properties are a key feature of amorphous materials~\cite{zallen_physics_1998}.
 In the last part, we additionally introduce coordination defects in the form of fourfold-coordinated sites.
 Such defects have been experimentally realized by bombarding graphene to create vacancies and substitutional transition metal or silicon sites~\cite{KrasheninnikovPRL2009, ZhouPRL2012, WangNL2012, RamasseNL2013, YanCSR2018}.